- Car Reviews

-Roof-down refinement, interior
+Roof-down refinement, roomy interior

 What is it?

-The new car is thus longer and wider than the car it directly replaces, making it much more commodious than you might expect.
-There are four seats, and the rears’ backrests fold so you load through into the cabin.
+This generation of E Cabrio is thus longer and wider than the car it directly replaced, making it more commodious than you might expect.
+There are four seats, and the rears’ backrests fold so you can load big items through into the cabin.
 Its bigness also means the E-Class Cabrio isn’t that much smaller than the S-Class Cabriolet – Merc's flagship drop-top.